FischKevin/FischKevin/README.md

 # Hi, I'm Kevin! 👋

-I am studying at OpenClassrooms to learn JavaScript React developpment.
+I am studying at OpenClassrooms to learn JavaScript React developpment and I'm looking for a job.